FlameCommunity/kira_convertor/README.md

 Image Conversion Script - Description & Installation Guide Overview
-This script allows you to convert images between different formats, including PNG, JPG, DDS, TGA and WEBP.
+This script allows you to convert images between different formats, including PNG, JPG, DDS, TGA, WEBP and ICO.
 It scans an input folder, processes images, and saves them in an output folder while logging the conversion results.
 It also provides user interaction for selecting formats.

 Features
-Converts PNG, JPG, DDS, TGA and WEBP images.
+Converts PNG, JPG, DDS, TGA, WEBP and ICO images.
 Uses texconv.exe for DDS conversion.
 Generates logs for each conversion.
 Interactive format selection.